 Cocaine is one of the most dangerous and addictive drugs currently being abused.
 Despite the well-known dangers cocaine abuse exhibits, it remains the second most commonly abused drug in the world behind only marijuana.

 Cocaine is an alkaloid extracted from coca shrubs indigenous to South America that has a long history of both medical and recreational use.

 Cocaine is used recreationally for its intense euphoric and stimulant high in which it produces when insufflated or injected.
 Here we break down some of the long-term consequences commonly seen in cocaine addiction.

 Consequences of heavy cocaine use

 Cocaine essentially hijacks our brain’s own reward pathway, and causes it to flood with dopamine.
 Repeatedly doing this, however, causes the brain to try and counteract the drug abuse by changing its own chemistry.

-Long-term cocaine abuse leads to tolerance to the drug’s effects.
+Long-term and heavy cocaine use leads to tolerance to the drug’s effects.
 In other words, the user needs to use more cocaine to have the same desired effect as before.
 Using greater quantities of the drug, however, causes the unwanted side effects to be exponentially increased.

 Long-term cocaine use can cause an erosion of the septum, thus forming a hole in between the two chambers.
 This can lead to a host of other problems such as infections, discomfort, and more.